Jean-Joseph de Mondonville: Life

 Mondonville was born in Narbonne in Occitania (South France) to an aristocratic family which had fallen on hard times.
 In 1733, he moved to Paris where he gained the patronage of the king's mistress Madame de Pompadour and won several musical posts, including violinist for the Concert Spirituel.

 His first opus was a volume of violin sonatas, published in 1733.
 He became a violinist of the Chapelle royale and chamber and performed in some 100 concerts.
 Some of his grands motets were also performed that year, receiving considerable acclaim.
 He was appointed sous-maître in 1740 and, in 1744, intendant of the Chapelle royale.
-He produced operas and grands motets for the Opéra and Concert Spirituel respectively, and was associated with the Théatre des Petits-Cabinets, all the while maintaining his career as a violinist throughout the 1740s.
+He produced operas and grand motets for the Opéra and Concert Spirituel respectively, and was associated with the Théatre des Petits-Cabinets, all the while maintaining his career as a violinist throughout the 1740s.
 In 1755, he became director of the Concert Spirituel on the death of Pancrace Royer.
 Mondonville died in Belleville near Paris at the age of sixty.